ranjanistic/gh.knotters/README.md

 # knotters-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that The knottersbot to help you grow on Knotters via your GitHub activities.
+> The knottersbot to help Knotters track GitHub activities.

 ## Setup